A More Robust Approach to Multivariable Mendelian Randomization: Notation and setup

 \section{Notation and setup}

-We are interested in estimating the direct causal effects of $K$ potentially correlated exposures $\bmX = (X_1,...,X_K)^T $ on an outcome $Y$, but the causal effects are confounded by some unmeasured variables $\bmU$.
-Suppose there are $p$ mutually independent SNPs $\bmZ= (Z_1,...,Z_p)^T$, obtained through linkage disequilibrium (LD) pruning or clumping \citep{Hemani:2018ab}.
+We are interested in estimating the direct causal effects of $K$ potentially correlated exposures, denoted as $\bmX = (X_1,\dots,X_K)^T$, on an outcome $Y$, which are confounded by unmeasured variables $\bmU$.
+Suppose there are $p$ mutually independent SNPs, denoted as $\bmZ = (Z_1,\dots,Z_p)^T$, obtained through linkage disequilibrium (LD) pruning or clumping \citep{Hemani:2018ab}.
 Following \cite{Wang2021grapple}, we adopt the following structural equation models

-where $\bm\beta_0$ is the causal parameters of interest, $E_Y$ denotes random noise, $(E_Y, \bmU)$ is independent of $\bm Z$ by the second IV assumption in Section \ref{sec: intro}, and $f_1,\dots, f_K, g$ are unspecified functions.
+where $\bm\beta_0$ is the vector of causal effects of interest, $E_Y$ represents random noise, and $f_1,\dots,f_K, g$ are unspecified functions.
 The exposure model in \eqref{eq: exp} is unspecified, allowing full flexibility in how $\bmZ$ and $\bmU$ affect $\bmX$.
 For example, this model accommodates scenarios where (a) each SNP has null effects on certain exposures, (b) there are non-linear associations between $(\bmZ, \bmU)$ and discrete $\bmX$, (c) there are interactions between $\bmZ$ and $\bmU$, and (d) there are direct effects among the $K$ exposures.
 On the other hand, the outcome model in \eqref{eq: out} assumes linear causal effects of the exposures on the outcome, and from the third IV assumption, $\bmZ$ has no direct effect on $Y$ once we have conditioned on all the exposures.
-In Section S3.11 of the Supplement, we extend model (\ref{eq: out}) to accommodate balanced horizontal pleiotropy, where $\bm Z$'s direct effects on $Y$ follow a mean-zero normal distribution.
+Additionally, from the second IV assumption, $\bm Z$ is independent of $(E_Y, \bmU)$.